dvespasiani/atac-seq-preprocessing/README.md

 3. Calculate the GC bias
 3. Calculate the cumulative enrichment for each sample (i.e. fingerprint) For a complete description of the tools see [deepTools manual](https://deeptools.readthedocs.io/en/develop/index.html). <br/>
-Importantluy, some of the DeepTools command require you to specify the effective the genome size.
+Importantly, some of the DeepTools command require you to specify the effective the genome size.
 For hg38 this was easily found [here](https://deeptools.readthedocs.io/en/develop/content/feature/effectiveGenomeSize.html).
 However for panTro5 I've used `pantro5/scripts/unique-kmers.py` from [MR Crusoe *et al.*, 2015](http://dx.doi.org/10.12688/f1000research.6924.1) as follows:
 ```
 python unique-kmers.py -k 50 /data/projects/punim0586/shared/genomes/panTro5/panTro5.fa
 ```